 Since a hemoglobin level is often performed as part of a complete blood count (CBC), results from other components are taken into consideration.
 A rise or drop in the hemoglobin level must be interpreted in conjunction with other parameters, such as RBC count, hematocrit, reticulocyte count, and/or red blood cell indices.
 Age, sex, and race are other factors to be considered.
 In general, hemoglobin mirrors the results of the RBC count and hematocrit.

 Low hemoglobin with low RBC count and low hematocrit indicates anemia.
-Some causes include:
+Some examples of causes include:

 - Excessive loss of blood from, for example, severe trauma or chronic bleeding from sites such as the digestive tract (e.g., ulcers, polyps, colon cancer), the bladder or uterus (in women, heavy menstrual bleeding, for example)